1024yy/IRWArt/README.md

 ## Contributors and Contact

-If there are any questions, feel free to contact with the author: Yuanjing Luo (yjluo@nudt.edu.cn, yjluo1024@foxmail.com).
+If there are any questions, feel free to contact with the author: Yuanjing Luo (yjluo1024@foxmail.com).